db-auto/db-auto/code/modules/db-auto/README.md

 # Features

-## -s or --sql
+## -s or --sql or --fullSql
-Show the sql instead of executing it
+Show the sql instead of executing it.
+FullSql includes the paging sql (which can be 'noisy')

 ## -t or --trace
 Execute the command one step at a time, showing the sql and the results